splunk/splunk-operator/docs/PasswordManagement.md

 - When Splunk Pod runs AWS webhook service injects 2 new environment variables `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` along with JWS Token file. `splunk` pod reads these environment variables to get temporary AWS credentials from AWS IAM service to access smartstore buckets

-## Support for AWS IAM Role for Service Account for Splunk Operator Deployment
+## Support for AWS IAM Role for Service Account in Splunk Operator Deployment

 Follow the steps mentioned above for creating AWS IAM Service Account.
 Once the service account is created, map this service account to `splunk-operator` deployment.
 Below is the example